Responsible Bug Disclosure Policy

 - Respect user privacy — You're authorized to look for bugs, not user data.
 If you encounter user data during the course of your research stop immediately as any further action is not authorized.
 Report the issue immediately without saving, copying, transferring, or otherwise retaining the exposed information.

-- Avoid automated testing — These are often noisy and disruptive.
+- Do not use automated testing — Automated tests are often noisy and disruptive.
 If you feel you can make a strong argument for running an automated scan, please reach out to our team first.

 - Don't cause more harm than good — Never leave a system in a more vulnerable state than when you found it.
 Any activity that degrades, damages, or destroys information or impacts the stability or user experience of our systems are not authorized.
 Any DDoS-style activity is prohibited.